 Now that we have answered the question, what is IFTA – let’s move on to the next step.

 eTrucks can do all fuel tax reporting work for you.

-Run unlimited IFTA reports and submit your IFTA state forms online through your state portal.
+Unlimited IFTA reporting – submit your IFTA state forms online, through your state portal.